Finished Memoir: Angela’s Ashes

 Another feature of a book that kept my attention was that it started with a challenge.
 This is a basic feature of every good story.
 The protagonist’s desire sweeps me along.
 He had many desires.
 To simply survive, to survive with dignity, to learn about the world, to learn about his relationship with God and people.
 The book is a classic coming of age story, compounded with overcoming hardships.
 As a reader, I wanted to share his experience as he grew up and overcame hardships.

-There was one more element of the book that I think is compelling.
-He was such a wreck of a person, struggling with the church, struggling with his value system, recognizing the terrible dilemma between his needs for survival and pleasure and that these desires often went against the teachings of his church.
-He discussed in elaborate exquisite, gut wrenching detail about how he struggled morally, and in his early years found relief through confession, but later stopped going to confession.
-When he was desperate, a priest invited him to simply tell his sins to a statue of St. Francis while the priest sat and listened.
+Later, in a moment of desperation, a priest coaxed him to simply tell his sins to a statue of St. Francis while the priest sat and listened.
 It was a stunning moment of storytelling and redemption.
-As he tells St. Francis, the priest is listening, and so are we readers, as he gives us a quick summary of the highlights, or rather I should say the lowlights, of his sinning.
+While McCourt talks to St. Francis, the priest is listening, and so are we readers.
+He offers a quick summary of the highlights, or rather I should say the lowlights, of his sinning.
 And then he feels free.
 I woke up this morning realizing that the entire book is one gigantic confession.
 By sharing his story with the world he is finding redemption and a sort of freedom.

-3 Responses to “Finished Memoir: Angela’s Ashes”
+3 thoughts on “Finished Memoir: Angela’s Ashes

-Interesting entry.
+1. Interesting entry.
 I’ve read this many years ago and felt the same way, but I certainly couldn’t articulate it at the time.
 Now, I’m a more careful reader and try to recognize and understand the undercurrents of the plot.

 I haven’t tried listening to a book on CD yet.
 How do you find that experience?
 Do you think it’s different than sitting down and reading it?